Dpakkk/BIC-Analysis/README.md

 - EDA Performed
 - Top Huddleness and Opportunities of startups
 - Startup type comparison with gender
-- Infographic Designing on process
+- Infographic Desig on process(Canva)